-If you are planning to visit Yosemite Valley by car for the day in spring or fall when reservations aren't required to drive into the park, arrive before 9 am, after which parking is usually full.
-If you arrive after 9 am on weekends—especially Saturdays and holiday weekends—be prepared for multiple delays followed by inability to find a place to park.
+If you are planning to visit Yosemite Valley by car from spring through fall, arrive before 8 am, after which parking is usually full.
+If you arrive after 8 am on weekends—especially Saturdays and holiday weekends—be prepared for multiple delays followed by inability to find a place to park.
 It may also not be possible to travel beyond El Capitan to drive to eastern Yosemite Valley.

-Parking is available at Yosemite Village, Curry Village, and near Yosemite Falls.
+If you arrive early, parking is available at Yosemite Village, Curry Village, and near Yosemite Falls.
 If you find a parking space, plan to leave your car there; you will not be able to find another parking spot.
-Use the free shuttle to get around Yosemite Valley.
-If you have lodging or campground reservations, park your car at your lodge or campground and use the shuttles to get around.
+Walk, bike, or use the free shuttle to get around Yosemite Valley.
+If you have lodging or campground reservations, park your car at your lodge or campground.
 Do not create a new roadside or off-road parking space; violators may be towed and/or cited.

 Once all parking in Yosemite Valley is full, you may be redirected to other areas (which will also have limited parking).

 Visiting Glacier Point

 If you are planning to visit Glacier Point (typically open May to November), plan to arrive by 9 am.
 If the parking lot is full, you may experience delays up to two hours.

 As an alternative, you can join a guided bus tour with a round-trip and one-way option (reservations strongly recommended).